 That’s why now is a great time for a little kindness.

-In 2018, try to reach out and be kind to others; it could motivate them to be kind in return.
+In the new year, try to reach out and be kind to others; it could motivate them to be kind in return.
 And just as witnessing hostility makes us feel bad, witnessing kindness makes us feel good.

 And kindness doesn’t have to just apply to others.
 Be kind to yourself and forgive yourself, too.